derynm/sneakersku/README.md

 # sneakerku

-e-commerce Sneakersku offers a variety of latest sneakers with a convenient and secure shopping experience.
+Sneakersku e-commerce provides a diverse selection of the latest sneakers with a convenient shopping experience.

 ## Inspiration